A set of coding guidelines for any TYPO3-related project or extension

 What's in the package?

 The coding guidelines that are used in TYPO3 Core development.
 Instead of putting this information in our main repository, it should be helpful to apply certain rules to other projects as well.
 TYPO3 is more than just TYPO3 Core!

-Making sure your PHP files apply to the same rules.
+Ensures that your PHP files are subject to the same rules.

 If you work on a team, and you use different IDE settings,

 helps you to have the same settings across all editors.
 It does not matter if

 it is VS-Code, vim or PhpStorm, almost every editor supports the

 Setting up the TYPO3 rule sets as boilerplate